-How to Bleach Hair Without Bleach at Home
+How to Lighten or Bleach Hair at Home Without Bleach

-Although the words "dumb blonde" plague many a light haired person, a whole lot of us want to achieve a lighter hair color or maybe just blonde highlights.
+Although the words "dumb blonde" plague many a light-haired person, a whole lot of us want to achieve a lighter all-over hair color or even just blonde highlights.
 While there are a great many options for bleaching kits, many of which can be safely used, some of us would rather avoid bleach altogether.

-And yet some of us do not want harsh chemicals on our hair and want to bleach hair without bleach.
-It's great that the contents of your kitchen cabinet, things safe enough to eat, can lighten your hair.
+Some of us do not want harsh chemicals on our hair and want to lighten our hair without bleach.
+So it's great that the contents of your kitchen cabinet—things safe enough to eat—can lighten your hair.

-Hydrogen Peroxide as a Hair Bleach: A No No
+Hydrogen Peroxide as a Hair Bleach Is a Big No No

-This is good ole Vitamin C, good for your flu and it tuns out good for your hair.
+This is good ole vitamin C, good for your flu and it turns out good for your hair.